Graduate Teaching Assistant (GTA)

 (For a description of the responsibilities associate with this role, please see SOD Production Roles & Responsibilities.)

-Assignments for serving as an assistant to the concert director will typically count as 5 hours of workload but, in unusual circumstance, may be adjusted to reflect a more appropriate load considering the time on task.
-5 hours of workload is the equivalent of a total of 75 hours of work across the semester.
+Assignments for serving as an Assistant to the Concert Director will typically count as 5 hours of workload but, in unusual circumstance, may be adjusted to reflect a more appropriate load considering the time-on-task.
+Five hours of workload is the equivalent of a total of 75 hours in one semester.

 Rehearsal Assistant